-Most of these can be grown in containers if you don’t have a big garden so don’t let that stop you growing things with your child.
+Most of these plants can be grown in containers if you don’t have a big garden so don’t let that stop you growing things with your child.

 Outdoor Plants for Kids to Grow

-- Start a herb garden with e.g. rosemary and mint in containers.
+Start a herb garden.
+You could have e.g. rosemary, chives and mint in containers.

 Indoor Plants for Kids to Grow

-- Spider plants are easy to grow indoor plant are Spider plants.
+Another easy to grow indoor plant are Spider plants.
 You can take a spider plant offshoot and put it in water in a jar, then plant out in compost when roots have formed.
 These tend to grow very quickly.

 Try scented geraniums, they are a nice plant for indoors as the leaves give off a nice scent when rubbed and they flower regularly.
 As with spider plants, you can root a cutting in water then plant out in pot with compost.

 #1.
 Watch Young Children

 When you have young children you need to watch what you plant.
-No matter how reliable they are they may decide to eat the seeds and berries they find growing in the garden.
+No matter how reliable you think your child is, they may decide to eat the seeds and berries they find growing in the garden.
 So watch them closely when you are in the garden with them.

 #2.
 Teach Them To Recognise Plants